Bozar/FungusCave/Data/manual.md

 * [ / | ? ] -- Open menu to view help.
 * [ Tab | Shift + Tab ] -- Switch between menus.

-Some key-bindings and features are only available in Wizard Mode.
-Open `Data/setting.xml`, set `IsWizard` to `true`.
+Some key bindings and features are only available in Wizard Mode.
+Open `setting.xml`, set `IsWizard` to `true`.
 When in Wizard Mode, there is a question mark before the version number in the lower right corner.

 Wizard mode: